anisghaoui/humolire/README.md

 # Introduction
 This program runs on python3.8+.
 It is recommanded to use PyCharm.
 (it can easily be turned into older version by editing every `print(f"{variable=})"` call)

+Entry point is `main.py`. `generate_figures.py` is used to recreate the figures mentionned in the article.

 # Requirements
 requirements.txt lists: